 Recommendation From A Reader:

 This article has focused mainly on 15 inch options.
-However, we recieved an email from Joel who’s running a 16″ inch wheel and tire combo on his Crosstrek.
-Here’s what he had to say:
+However, we received an email from Joel who’s running a 16″ inch wheel and tire combo on his Crosstrek.
+He was kind enough to share photos of his setup and give his opinion after using a set of offroad wheels and tires.

 “Hey guys, I was just reading over your article regarding biggest tire size you can fit on a crosstrek and figured I’d give my two cents.
 I’m currently running a 215/65/R16 K02 on a 16” Motegi rally rim (MR 139).
 I couldn’t be happier with the fit, and I find it has a good balance between highway driving and off roading.
 Yes, the tire is slightly narrower, but I actually prefer it that way.
 Anwyho, thanks for the quality material!
 I’ll be checking your stuff out more often.
 Cheers!”